Libby Copus-Brown

-Elizabeth "Libby" Copus-Brown (born 10 November 1997) is an Australian football (soccer) player, who currently plays for Lewes in the FA Women's Championship.
-She has previously played in the A-League Women for Newcastle Jets and for Western Sydney Wanderers.
+Elizabeth Copus-Brown (born 10 November 1997) is an Australian football (soccer) player, who currently plays for Newcastle Jets in the A-League Women.
+She has previously played in the A-League Women for Western Sydney Wanderers and in the FA Women's Championship for Lewes.

 Club career

 Newcastle Jets

-First played as a 16-year-old.
+She first played as a 16-year-old.

 Western Sydney Wanderers

 In November 2020, Copus-Brown joined Western Sydney Wanderers.
 By the time that the 2021–22 A-League Women season had started, Copus-Brown had eight seasons of professional football to her name.
-The amount of games per season for Copus-Brown gradually increased each season.
+The number of games per season for Copus-Brown gradually increased each season.

 In April 2022, Copus-Brown joined NPL NSW side Newcastle Olympic, and 4 months later confirmed she had left Western Sydney Wanderers.

+Lewes

+In August 2022, Copus-Brown joined English Championship club Lewes, following a recommendation by former league-mate Isobel Dalton.

+Return to Newcastle Jets

+In September 2023, Copus-Brown returned to Newcastle Jets.

+On 17 March 2024, Copus-Brown scored the first ever goal at the Wyndham Regional Football Facility, scoring in the 4th minute of an eventual 3–1 win over Western United.